Penetration Pricing Strategy: Definition, Example, Pros, and Cons

 - Increases brand awareness: Low prices can generate buzz and increase brand awareness, which can help a business establish itself in the market.

-- Lower costs of customer acquisition: With low prices, a company can acquire more customers than if it had a higher price point, therefore the costs per customer acquisition is lower.
+- Lower costs of customer acquisition: With low prices, a company can acquire more customers than if it had a higher price point; therefore, the costs per customer acquisition are lower.

 Cons of penetration pricing: